robsmith155/free-machine-learning-education/README.md

 ## Foundation: Linear Algebra
+Linear Algebra is a fundamental area of mathematics that is important for understanding the underlying structure of machine learning algorithms.
+Here are some key learning outcomes for studying linear algebra in the context of machine learning:

+- Understand the concept of vectors and matrices: These are the basic building blocks of linear algebra and are used extensively in machine learning.
+- Master operations with vectors and matrices: This includes addition, subtraction, multiplication, division, and finding the determinant.
+- Learn about vector spaces: Understanding the properties of vector spaces and subspaces is crucial for many machine learning algorithms.
+- Understand eigenvalues and eigenvectors: These concepts are used in many machine learning algorithms including Principal Component Analysis (PCA).
+- Learn about matrix factorizations: Techniques such as Singular Value Decomposition (SVD) and LU decomposition are used in machine learning for solving systems of linear equations, among other things.
+- Understand linear transformations: These are functions between vector spaces that preserve the operations of addition and scalar multiplication.
+- Learn about orthogonality: The concept of orthogonality is used in machine learning in the context of minimizing error functions.

 | Title | Provider | Level |Description | Latest release | Resources |
 | --- | --- | --- | --- | --- | --- |